jstriker87/mpv-progress-sync-cross-platform/README.md

 - Windows

 ### Save location
-- You can specify the location of where the save positions of files are stored by editing the locations in 'saveposition.lua' below
+- The script should work without any changes, however you can specify the location of where the save positions of files are stored by editing the locations in 'saveposition.lua' below
-    - linux_folder
+    - linux_mac_folder (default: /home/USERNAME/Documents/mpv-positions)
-    - windows_folder
+    - windows_folder (default: C:\Users\USERNAME\Documents\mpv-positions)
-    - android_folder
+    - android_folder (default: /storage/emulated/0/Android/media/is.xyz.mpv/mpv-positions/)

-### Linux
+### Linux or Mac
-Copy all lua files to  /home/username/.config/mpv/scripts
+Copy all lua files to  /home/USERNAME/.config/mpv/scripts

 ### Android
 - NOTE: Since Android version 12 Google has restricted access to the data folder where the files need to be placed so please see the guide below